FamilySearch/pewpew/README.md

 - Moved the `config.general` `summary_output_format` option to be a command-line argument.
 - Change the command-line interface to have two sub-commands: `run` and `try`.
 With this change is the ability to select more than one endpoint for a try run and specifing a directory for test results.
 - Dropped the `alias` parameter for an endpoint and renamed `stats_id` to `tags`.
+- Split `static` providers out to their own section, `vars`, and make it so environment variables can only be referenced from within a variable defined in `vars`.
+This includes no longer requiring environment variables to be prefaced with a `$`.
+- Rename the `static_list` provider type to `list`.

+Bugfix:
+- Fix an issue where loggers would not log for a request if a warning level error happened.

 ### v0.4.11
 Changes: